genropy/genropy_saved/docs/genro/database/webpage.rst

 	    page js <- dataRpc() or remote() -> page python

-	Genro creates a :ref:`genro-bag-intro` using genropy syntax and this ``Bag`` is sent as XML to the client.
-In the client, widgets and html elements will be stored in the struct bag (??? find a name for the struct Bag!), while data elements will be placed in the :ref:`genro-datastore`.
+	Genro creates a :ref:`genro_bag_intro` using genropy syntax and this ``Bag`` is sent as XML to the client.
+In the client, widgets and html elements [#]_ will be stored in the struct bag (??? find a name for the struct Bag!), while data elements will be placed in the :ref:`genro_datastore`.

 	When the XML arrives and the two bags are created a builder is started that will use the struct bag to create html and dojo elements.
 The builder will also 'link' data bag with the related widgets using the '^' syntax [#]_.